galk-research/pddlsim/docs/contributor_guide/remote-simulator-protocol/latest.rst

     }

 Note the payload of this request.
-We support communication via major release ``1``, requiring at least the ``0`` minor release to be used.
+We support communication via major version ``1``, requiring at least the ``0`` minor version to be used.
 The simulator supports this minimum version, and so will then give a ``session-setup`` response accordingly:

 .. code-block:: cddl
     :caption: Sent by the simulator